Periodic Table of the Elements

 This article discusses an exploratory sample we’ve created in the Mixed Reality Design Labs, a place where we share our learnings about and suggestions for mixed reality app development.
 Our design-related articles and code will evolve as we make new discoveries.

-Periodic Table of the Elements is a open-source sample app from Microsoft's Mixed Reality Design Labs.
-With this project, you can learn how to lay out an array of objects in 3D space with various surface types using an Object collection.
+Periodic Table of the Elements is an open-source sample app from Microsoft's Mixed Reality Design Labs.
+Learn how to lay out an array of objects in 3D space with various surface types using an Object collection.
 Also learn how to create interactable objects that respond to standard inputs from HoloLens.
 You can use this project's components to create your own mixed reality app experience.